Would You Eat These 10 Foods for the Gospel?

 “Because it was coated with seasonings and grilled, the flavor was good.
 But there wasn’t much to eat.
 Our hosts also gave us a bag of prepackaged duck tongues to eat as snacks on the go, but we haven’t been in a rush to open them up.”

-7. Roasted stinging caterpillars in the Americas.
+7. Roasted stinging caterpillars in South America.

 “They love to eat stinging caterpillars.
 They roast them over the coals, rub the stinging bristles off, and serve them with yucca (also known as cassava).
 They taste a lot like fried chicken skins.”